stefanSchinkel/gantt/Readme.md

 ### Supported Versions

-Officially Python 3.5+ is supported.
+Officially Python 3.6+ is supported.
 It _should_ work with legacy versions as well (as long as you have numpy and matplotlib installed) but this is not supported.

+The reason for this is that matplotlib and numpy in their recent version do not support 3.5 anymore (if you have an older version of numpy/mpl already installed this should work find, not tested though)